Tuition & Fees

 Q. What does a tuition assistance grant cover?

 A. Grants may be applied towards a comprehensive tuition plan which includes: early morning care from 7:30-8:30 a.m, yearbook, athletics, field trips and field experiences, computers and technology, student clubs, PE clothing, and band instruments.
-Grants do not cover: extended care after school, hot lunch program or after school enrichment activities.
+Grants do not cover: extended care enrichment after school activities, or the hot lunch program.

 Q. When will we find out if we qualify for a tuition assistance grant?

-A. If you apply for admission and tuition assistance by the December 1st priority deadline will receive notification of the decision by January 31.
-If you qualify but apply after December 1st, grants will be determined based on the availability of funds.
+A. If you apply for admission and tuition assistance by the December 16th priority deadline, you will receive notification of the decision by January 31.
+If you qualify but apply after December 16th, grants will be determined based on the availability of funds.

 Q. When will we know tuition rates for the upcoming school year?